kanthikiran006/Currency-Recognition-Android-App/README.md

 ## Introduction

-In these codelabs, you will learn:
+In these codelabs, you will learn :

 *   How to convert your model using the TFLite converter.
 *   How to run it using the TFLite interpreter in an Android app.